How to create wireframes in 5 steps with Uizard

 Our UI components come with default themes of color palettes and fonts.
 If you’d like to experiment with switching up the look and feel of your screens.
 You can also customize colors and fonts to align with your brand or just because you want to.
 If you really want to fast-track your digital product design, you can even select one of our UI design templates to get a head start.

 4. Add in your user flows

 You might like to test a simple flow to see how a user might move through a particular process or sequence of actions.
 Wireframes can be a great tool for user testing, when you’re getting insightful feedback as early in the design process as possible to shape further iterations.

 Uizard makes it easy to add hotspots that create connections on and between screens, turning your wireframes into a clickable prototype.
 Add a hotspot to any element where you’d like a user to interact.
 So if your screen has a “Buy Now” button, you’d turn it into a hotspot that connected to where you’d want your user to land on-click, like a shopping cart screen.
 In addition, you can create links between whole pages or specific screen elements and preview your work to ensure things flow in the right direction before sharing with your team and users.

 Design is a fundamentally collaborative process, and design work is always better as a result of inviting multiple perspectives to the table.
 Invite your teammates to edit and comment directly in your Uizard project for real-time feedback, or export your files in multiple formats to share within and outside your organization.

-To keep moving forward, you need to make sure you’ve gotten whatever feedback you need from the right people.
-It’s useful to revisit and refresh your goals before every round of iteration.
+To keep moving forward, you need to make sure you get the right feedback the right people.
+It’s useful to revisit and refresh the core aims of your app or website project before every round of iteration.
 A design process built on cycles of testing and learning is what separates good from great user experiences, but is also what creates a support system that helps creators thrive at any level of skill and experience.